MatheusMauricio12/Js-shopping-cart/README.md

 This is just another simple project that I've coded the JS's part just in order to train myself.
+It's just a simple shopping cart.

 Thanks Alura for providing me the HTML and CSS that was mostly done already!